franklinqin0/blog/docs/views/course_scheduling.md

 This formulation works theorectically, but it has nonlienar terms(product of 2 decision variables) in both constraints and objective.
 It is no longer standard IP, and so requires [AddMultiplicationEquality](https://developers.google.com/optimization/reference/python/sat/python/cp_model#addmultiplicationequality) from [CP-SAT solver](https://developers.google.com/optimization/cp/cp_solver) to create a new decision variable for each product of `x`.

-## More Algorithms
+## Heuristic Algorithms

-There are other possible ways to solve the course scheduling problem but do not work as well as IP.
+Following are some heuristic algorithms that I know of and may also solve the course scheduling problem but undoubtedly inferior to IP.

 ### Genetic Algorithm (GA)